JustWravel logo

 Mountain Biking in Ladakh - Experience the abundance of Ladakh on a mountain bike; you won't be disappointed to find some of the most captivating and seductive scenery.

-Where to do: You can do the whole Ladakh circuit on Bike
+Where to do: You can do the whole Ladakh circuit on a bike

 River Rafting in Ladakh - Have a go at river rafting.
 The Indus in the Leh area, the Zanskar in Zanskar, and the Shayok in Nubra.
 Rafting the Zanskar River is a fun and thrilling experience.

-Where to do: Lumayuru to Darcha trek, Ripchar Valley trek, Padum to Darcha trek, Lumayuru to Alchi trek, Lumayuru Stok Kangri and Markha Valley trek.
+Where to go: Lumayuru to Darcha trek, Ripchar Valley trek, Padum to Darcha trek, Lumayuru to Alchi trek, Lumayuru Stok Kangri and Markha Valley trek.

 Quad Biking - You simply must go quad biking while visiting the Nubra Valley, often known as the adventure valley.
 The ideal approach to up the ante on your Leh Ladakh tour package excursion is to go quad biking for 45 minutes.